Struggling with floorplan

 Related Discussions

 Comments (7)Firstly I think you may find the help of a Concept Planner really useful as the space has to 'work' for you.
 Secondly, without the all the dimensions marked accurately on the plan, it's not possible to have anything other than an educated 'idea'.
 The door in to the room isn't marked and you need the dimensions of the fire recesses etc, just all dimensions really.
 The room when you draw it out appears a lot more square than you have it, after all, it's only 1.4 meters longer than it is wide.
 So, planning it out properly is really important.
 Having said that..................I'm not overly keen on either plan.
 I think you would be best with the kitchen / diner towards the wider open plan area nearest the windows, and the kids zone - play / relax / storage area nearest the fireplace in the more odd shape.
 Odd shapes are better for storage and I think the fireplace looks better in the loungey area than in the kitchen.
 Zoning is essential, thus on this plan, you can see from the kitchen everything that's going on.
 The kids are on the bottom of the plan, with a lounge / play and all important storage area.
 Then, cooking and eating at the top.
 The use of the small island and the return will help keep the kids away from the cooking.
-So, dimensions, entry door etc needed for a final tweak!...See MoreNeed help making this floorplan work for my family needs
+So, dimensions, entry door etc needed for a final tweak!...See MoreHow to optimise space on this floor-plan?

 Jonathan